mwaylabs/generator-m-ionic/docs/guides/testing.md

 # Testing
-When you generate an app with Generator-M-Ionic it comes with a fully configured and ready to use setup for unit and end-to-end testing.
+When you generate an app with Generator-M-Ionic it comes with a fully configured and ready-to-use setup for unit and end-to-end testing.

 The setup uses [Karma](http://karma-runner.github.io/) for your unit tests and [Protractor](http://angular.github.io/protractor/#/) for end-to-end tests.
 The Karma configuration consists of a fully configured `karma.conf.js` and some sample tests in `test/karma/`.
 Likewise the Protractor configuration consists of a `protractor.conf.js` and sample tests in `test/protractor/`.
 Both also provide a ready-to-use `.eslintrc` configuration that extends the one in `app/.eslintrc`.